European patent applications – Belgian patent applications

 European patent applications

-European patent applicions are filed at EPO – the European Patent Office.
+A European patent application is usually filed at EPO – the European Patent Office, although other options are available.

 When filing a European patent application, an official novelty search must be requested, which will be performed by the authorities.